 DC-CI Mailing List

 We use a group email list server (sometimes called a listserve) for Sunday jam coordination and incidental communication.
 The mailing list is self-service - please subscribe by filling out the form the subscription form↗︎ to receive emails about venue changes, group discussions, special events, and so on.
 Subscriptions are moderated, so you may receive an email before your subscription is activated if the administrator doesn't recognize your name, asking you to indicate the nature of your interest in the group.

 All members can post to the list, but we ask that conversation be around what people subscribed to read: CI and jam-related topics.
-Some community-connecting subjects like connecting for community-relevant events or jammers important life events may be appropriate, but we need use for incidental purposes to be sparing in use for other purposes, so it's not a pain for anyone to stay subscribed.
-See below for posting guidelines.
+Some community-connecting subjects like connecting for community-relevant events or jammers important life events may be appropriate, but we need use for incidental purposes to be sparing so it's not a pain for anyone to stay subscribed.
+See below for posting guidelines

 Please contact the list maintainer with questions, suggestions, and other feedback.

 Coordination, logistics, and connection for the sake of CI practice